 Social Media

-We are all obsessed with social media.
-We check Facebook a hundred times a day.
-We’re so worried about how many people have liked our pictures or comments, we let it distract us.
-So many people end up getting into a car crash because they’re consumed with what’s going on with social media.
-This is why it’s so important that we put our cell phones down when we’re supposed to be focused on the road.
+We are all obsessed with social media, so we check Facebook a hundred times a day.
+We worry about how many people have liked our pictures or comments, and we let it distract us.
+So many people end up getting into a car crash because what’s going on with social media consumes them.
+This is why it’s so important to put our cell phones down when we’re supposed to focus on the road.

 GPS/Music

-You are allowed to set your GPS while on the road.
-But you really should do this before you start the car.
-If you know where you’re going, why wouldn’t you want to program your GPS ahead of time?
-There’s no way you can pay attention to the road if you’re worried about entering your destination into your GPS.
+Another one of the top causes of distracted driving is using your GPS.
+Laws allow you to set your GPS while on the road.
+But I think you should do this before you start the car.
+If you know where you’re going, why wouldn’t you want to program your GPS beforehand?
+You cannot pay attention to the road if you’re worried about entering your destination into your GPS.
 It only takes a minute to do this while you’re parked.
 It’s a lot harder to do this when you’re going 55 mph.

 Contact a Car Accident Lawyer in Athens Today

-If you or your loved one have been hit by a distracted driver, you need to call an Athens car accident lawyer right away.
-He can review your case and let you know what it may be worth.
-He can also tell you what’s involved in a personal injury lawsuit.
+If a distracted driver has caused an accident for you or your loved one, call an Athens car accident lawyer immediately.
+He can review your case and tell you what it may be worth.
+He can also tell you details regarding a personal injury lawsuit.

-Call and schedule your free initial consultation today.
+Schedule your free initial consultation today.
 Your lawyer can answer any questions you may have.
-He can also make sure your insurance claim is handled properly.
+He can also make sure the insurance company handles your claim correctly.
 The defendant will have a lawyer working for him.
 You need to do the same.
 And, remember – you pay nothing until you settle your case.